apache/spark/CONTRIBUTING.md

 shellcheck                       Check shell files with shellcheck yamllint                         Check yaml files with yamllint
 ```

+The check-apache-licence check is normally skipped for commits unless `.pre-commit-config.yaml` file
+is changed.
+This check always run for the full set of files and if you want to run it locally you need to
+specify `--all-files` flag of pre-commit.
+For example:

+`pre-commit run check-apache-licenses --all-files`

 ## Using pre-commit hooks

 After installing pre-commit hooks are run automatically when you commit the code, but you can